 Thomas: First of all, the ROI index!
 Every app out there has different goals, different way of monetizing, etc. so it’s hard to compare with peers, especially considering the sensitivity of revenue and cost data.
 Therefore, it’s a great move from AppsFlyer to uncover a part of this critical yet largely ‘uncommented on’ datapoint.
 Kudos!

 That said, I couldn’t help noticing that the ROI index was only able to use data from 1/6 of all apps (800/5500).
-It seems most developers don’t track cost and revenue properly.
+It seems most developers don’t record cost and revenue properly.
 I want to believe more actually measure their ROI.

 Second, segmented data!
 Many benchmarks only share global data without much info on OS, geo and category.
 In this case, anyone can relate to something closer to their business environment.
 Wishlist for next year: add specific categories, and split also the ROI index 🙂